Purple People Eaters

-Purple People Eaters were the defensive line of the Minnesota Vikings from the late 1960s to the late 1970s.
+The Purple People Eaters was the nickname given to the defensive line of the Minnesota Vikings from 1967 to 1977, consisting mainly of Alan Page, Carl Eller, Jim Marshall, and Gary Larsen.

 The term is a reference to a popular song from 1958, the efficiency of the defense, and the color of their uniforms.
 The motto of the Purple People Eaters was "Meet at the quarterback."

+The Purple People Eaters mainly consisted of: